-- Representatives of the US Federal Government, including the US Food and Drug Administration (FDA), US Office for Human Research Protections (OHRP), NIH, and/or contractors of NIH

-- Other local and US regulatory authorities
+- Representatives of the US Federal Government, including the US Food and Drug Administration (FDA), US Office for Human Research Protections (OHRP), NIH and/or contractors of NIH, and other local and US regulatory authorities

 - Merck, the company that supplies the vaginal rings

 - Study monitors

 - Site IRB/EC

 - Study staff

-[Sites to include/amend the following:] [LOCAL/STATE/NATIONAL] regulations require study staff to report the names of people who test positive for HIV and other infections passed during sex to the [LOCAL HEALTH AUTHORITY].
+[SITE TO INCLUDE/AMEND THE FOLLOWING]: [LOCAL/STATE/NATIONAL] regulations require study staff to report the names of people who test positive for HIV and other infections passed during sex to the [LOCAL HEALTH AUTHORITY].
 Outreach workers from the [LOCAL HEALTH AUTHORITY] may then contact you about informing your partners, since they also should be tested.
 If you do not want to inform your partners yourself, the outreach workers will contact them, according to the confidentiality guidelines of the [HEALTH AUTHORITY].